microsoft/industry/fsi/docs/serviceEnablementFramework.md

 * Microsoft Defender for Cloud

 Microsoft Defender for Cloud is a cloud-native security service that provides advanced threat protection for your cloud workloads.
 It provides a unified security management experience for your cloud workloads, including Azure, Microsoft 365, and SaaS applications.
-Azure Policy will be used to enforce Microsoft Defender for Cloud enablement on every subscription that will be created, which will continiously assess subscriptions and resources from a security perspective, and provide additional intelligence to te PlatformOps team.
+Azure Policy will be used to enforce Microsoft Defender for Cloud enablement on every subscription that will be created, which will continuously assess subscriptions and resources from a security perspective, and provide additional intelligence to te PlatformOps team.

 * Azure Log Analytics